 You may also be interested in:

-Essential facts Pennsylvania residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Essential facts about the Affordable Care Act (ACA or Obamacare) in Pennsylvania, including whether you must get health insurance, how much it will cost, and how you can save money.

-Learn where Pennsylvania residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.
+Where to go in Pennsylvania to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.